Atlantis Speaks Again Book Mary Meier

 Several times, the plot twists had me seriously concerned well-nigh the result and when the unexpected actually did happen, all I could do was snuggle down and go along reading until I knew the Gees were all okay.

-This was an astonishing first installment in The Atlantis Grail Series!!!
+I bought the next 2 books in the Series af This was an astonishing first installment in The Atlantis Grail Series!!!
 Fifty-fifty with 600 pages, I blew through information technology in 3 days, it was so good!

 Vera has perfected her Storyteller voice and had me invested in the fate of the 4 Gees and all who are beloved to them.